-The September 2016 Newsletter and the Race Night Form 2016 are now available for download.
+The March 2017 Newsletter is now available for download.

 Press Release September 2013 - Free self-help book available for all laryngectomees

 A new 2013 edition of Laryngectomy is not a Tragedy is now available for all laryngectomees, their families and health professionals free of charge from the Cancer Laryngectomee Trust.

 Written by a laryngectomee, in a straightforward, humorous style illustrated with cartoons, the book is packed full of practical advice and information, as well as reassurance.

 The original author, Sydney Norgate, wrote from personal experience of the day-to-day problems caused by the loss of normal speech back in 1984.
 He described his method of learning substitute speech.

 Now updated with the latest information on current speech methods and future developments, the book promises to be an even more valuable source of advice and inspiration to all those facing or recuperating from the operation.

 Speaking about the updates, Dr Nicola Oswald MBChB, said: "The prospect of losing the power of speech can be just as daunting as fighting cancer, this book now includes the latest information about speech methods to help and support those learning to speak again, as well as their families and health professionals."

 For more info click here

 Our aim is to promote and assist the relief of all people in the UK who have had a laryngectomy – This includes our FREE book ‘Laryngectomy is not a Tragedy’ by Sydney Norgate and Dr Nicola Oswald MBChB.